aiMBF/NY-Job-Posting-ETL-Analytics/README.md

 # dit-bigquery
-A quick project for testing DBT on BigQuery dataset
+A quick project for testing DBT with BigQuery and Cloud Run Job